kevinhutton/Neighborhood-Map/README.md

 # Udacity Fullstack Nanodegree Project 6 - Neighborhood Map

-The purpose of this project is to create a Neighborhood Map Web application using Knockout.js and Google Maps API .
+The purpose of this project is to create a Neighborhood Map Web application using Knockout.js and Google Maps API.

-This application will find local places based on the user's search criteria and display the place location(s) on a map .
+This application will find local places based on the user's search criteria and display the place location(s) on a map.

 The places are found using the HERE Places API (https://developer.here.com/rest-apis/documentation/places/)